kubernetes-sigs/external-dns/docs/tutorials/webhook-provider.md

 The server needs to respond to those requests by reading the `Accept` header and responding with a corresponding `Content-Type` header specifying the supported media type format and version.

+The default recommended port is 8888, and should listen only on localhost (ie: only accessible for k8s probes and external-dns).

 **NOTE**: only `5xx` responses will be retried and only `20x` will be considered as successful.
 All status codes different from those will be considered a failure on ExternalDNS's side.

+## Metrics support

+The metrics should listen ":8080" on `/metrics` following [Open Metrics](https://github.com/OpenObservability/OpenMetrics) format.

 ## Provider registry